pnevyk/rusty-graphs/README.md

 [`FromIterator`](https://doc.rust-lang.org/nightly/core/iter/trait.FromIterator.html#implementors)
 std trait, it is also possible to collect such iterator into `Result<Vec<VertexId>, Error>`, which effectively becomes the same API as in `petgraph` for example.
+Note that the `TopoSort` type actually provides the `into_vec` method that does exactly that.
 If one wants to stick with the lazy iterator semantics, the `Result` item type makes the usage a little bit awkward.
 If the graph is guaranteed to be acyclic, the experience can be improved by adding `.map(Result::unwrap)` just after `run()`.
 The cycle error contains an edge that is part of the cycle.
 There is also a helper routine to collect all edges of that cycle.

 ## Conclusion